Ventura & Santa Barbara Counties, California

 Targeted Micronutrient Therapy

-Pharmaceutical-grade micronutrient formulation (TrueHope EMPowerplus) with approximately 30 years of clinical use.
+Pharmaceutical-grade micronutrient formulation with approximately 30 years of clinical use.
 Addresses the nutritional deficiencies that amplify mood instability and cognitive impairment in populations experiencing chronic stress and poor diet.

 Pillar 03